 The Department is committed to supporting both clinical and basic research, and to the integration of research activity into our educational mission, which includes intern/residency training and fellowship programs in maternal fetal medicine and reproductive endocrinology.
 In addition, our laboratories host medical students, graduate students, postdoctoral trainees and undergraduates seeking to obtain direct, hands-on student experience in biomedical research.
 As described in associated links, there are ample opportunities for both student and patient participation in research activity, as well as external and internal funding mechanisms for providing research support.

 The research interests of individual faculty and additional information, including recent publications, can be obtained in the faculty bios pages.

-Clinical Research is conducted at Fletcher Allen Health Care (FAHC), including the General Clinical Research Center (GCRC), and includes original investigations initiated by faculty as well as participation in national Phase III trials.
+Clinical Research is conducted at The University of Vermont Medical Center, including the General Clinical Research Center (GCRC), and includes original investigations initiated by faculty as well as participation in national Phase III trials.
 Techniques used include the following: Color Doppler ultrasonography, DEXA scans, abdominal CT scans, euglycemic clamps, activity surveys, laparoscopic ovarian diathermy.

 - Clinical Trials - active recruiting and upcoming trials.